Flavin adenine dinucleotide

 (biochemistry) A redox cofactor in which riboflavin is the core component and is involved in various metabolic processes

 In biochemistry, flavin adenine dinucleotide (FAD) is a cofactor in redox reactions.
-There are two main portions of FAD: (1) adenine and (2) Flavin mononucleotide.
+There are two main portions of FAD: (1) adenine and (2) flavin mononucleotide.
 The two portions are joined together at their phosphate groups.
 FAD occurs in different redox states: quinone, semiquinone, and hydroquinone.
-It converts between one state to another either by accepting or donating electrons.
+It converts from one state to another either by accepting or donating electrons.
 Quinone is the fully oxidized form of FAD.
 When it accepts two electrons (e-) and two protons (H+) it converts to the hydroquinone form, FADH2.
 FADH2 can convert to FADH when it losses one H+ and one e-, and losing another H+ and one e- reverts it to FAD.
-FAD can be produced by the reduction and dehydration of falvin-N(5)-oxide.1
+FAD can be produced by the reduction and dehydration of flavin-N(5)-oxide.1

 FAD contained in proteins make flavoproteins.
 Flavoproteins are proteins containing a flavin moiety, e.g. FAD and flavin mononucleotide.
 Flavoproteins are involved in different biological processes, such as DNA repair, removal of free radicals, bioluminescence, and photosynthesis.

 Chemical formula: C27H33N9O15P2